CourseChat/InfrastructureChat/lecture/ses2-ju21wpm.md

 title: Session.2-June22-Wed-afternoon
 nav_exclude: true
 ---
-# A survey of databases, vector databases, embedding of text as vectors, machine learning and large language models [LLM]
+# Session 2: What are databases, vector databases, text embedding as vectors, machine learning and large language models [LLM]?
-## open source vs commercial models for LLM; Machine learning [ML]
+## OpenAI; open source vs commercial models for LLM; why we first use GPT-4
+## Building Machine learning [ML] multi-mode models
 ## What is a vector database, how is it computed, how to use multiple ML's together for querying LLM
 ## How to build a ML model of every pipe segment in EBMUD
 ## How to verify the truth of LLM query and responses